cs50nestm/cs50labs/variables/README.md

 ## Now It's Your Turn!

 Though the program on the right is correct and will execute properly, it is not well designed.
-What if we want to allow different users to run it and use different ages each time?
+For one thing, what if we want to start with different ages each time we run it?
 It's a lot of work to have to change each occurance of `17` to whatever age the user wants to use!

 (As well soon see, the code also contains "Magic Numbers" which will soon learn about in a future lab!)